Wechseln Woods, Capricorn

 A three-note whistle indicated they were all in position.

-Werner peered through the scope and aimed his conductor at the man’s temple.
+Werner peered through the scope and aimed his conductor at his target’s temple.
 He pulled the trigger.
 The silencer on his conductor deafened the blast of indigo light to a windy whistle.
 Glass shattered.
 The bolt met its target.
 A spurt of red followed by a thud.

 Werner moved his scope to one of the upper floor windows where a man who had been curled up on a metal bed shot up to a sit.
 An easier target.
 He aimed and pulled the trigger.
 The bolt whistled, cracked through the window, and shot through the man’s head like a pin needle.
 The corpse hit the floor with a thud, and the sound was followed by a shout of alarm from within.

 Panicked shadows streaked across the windows.
 Werner easily followed them through their path with the scope.
-One strayed too close to the window.
+One strayed too close to the glass pane.
 An aim and a muscle twitch ended the shadows in a blur of indigo.

 Then there was silence.
-Faintly in the darkness, Werner could make out the faint glows of fires conducting bolts from the others.
+Faintly in the darkness, Werner could make out the faint glows of fired conducting bolts from his subordinates.

 Werner waited there, peering into the building, peering around in the darkness before he lowered his scope.
 Pressing his fingers to his lips, he let out another whistle which was met by a chorus of similar whistles.

 After twenty-two seconds more of careful observation, he made his way down to the building.
 He creaked the door open with his conductor and peered inside.
-Red seeped across the wooden floorboards, and a body rested by the window at the very corner of the room.
+Red seeped across the wooden floorboards.
+A body rested by the window at the very corner of the room.

 Werner knelt down beside the corpse to check the pulse.
-He would check the ID tag after he cleared the rest of the building.
+He decided to check the ID tag after he cleared the rest of the building.

 “Don’t move,” Werner snapped, pointing his conductor into the pitch-black.